mauriciojost/olympus-photosync/README.md

     You can close that browser and continue with the steps below.

-5. Now you are ready to execute the application
+5. Now you are ready to execute the application.

     Execute the application.
 This step depends on the Operating System (Windows, Linux, etc.) you have.